Rewatching ST:TNG after a 20-year break.

 And here’s where things get dicey.
 Riker is still standing in the doorway outside the room where the body lies, but during the commercial break, he’s apparently recorded a log entry (we hear it in voice-over when the scene resumes) and called the Enterprise to update the captain on their plan to shut down the power before they can safely enter and retrieve the body.
 Shutting down the power apparently involves the efforts of several people, after which Yar and Data finally enter the room.
 Yar then calls the Enterprise to beam the victim and herself to sickbay.

 Star Trek has in the past established that the removable com-badges are helpful for locating people and beaming them around, but they aren’t necessary for the transporting process.
-From the Trek movies, we know we’re in a future where a relatively small captured 23-century Klingon warship can beam two whales down from orbit, yet some 70 years later the top-of-the-line Enterprise can’t beam up the victim of a presumed industrial accident unless the chief of security steps through a doorway and stands next to him?
+From the Trek movies, we know we’re in a future where a relatively small captured 23-century Klingon warship can beam up two whales and enough water for them to swim in, yet some 70 years later the top-of-the-line Enterprise can’t beam up the victim of a presumed industrial accident unless the chief of security steps through a doorway and stands next to him?
+Of course there was probably some kind of plot contrivance field (PCF) that the writers forgot to mention.
 That whole scene seemed padded, as did the next scene that presents Data’s encounter with the (apparently malfunctioning) laser drill.

 I liked the hint of character development when Troi, explaining why her empathic powers aren’t helping her figure out the biosphere designer, tells Riker, “She’s possessed of highly abstracted reality.
 Lovely visions, little data.
 You might do better than I.” One would think that Troi has described exactly the kind of mind that an empath would understand, but instead it’s an opportunity for Riker to lay on the charm.
 But because we quickly learn that exploring the motives of the various suspects is a red herring, that scene ended up being pretty pointless.